from £43 /night help Price for guests, Nights

 Barn / 1 bedrooms / sleeps 2

 PEACE AND TRANQUILITY, thats what you will experience if you book a stay at Owls Nest .In fact many of our guests comment on the beautiful idilic location as soon as they arrive.
-New for 2015, a walk flower walk !
+New for 2015, a wild flower walk !
 This first floor accommodation is accessible via an external wooden staircase.
 The accommodation sleeps 2 people and has a bedroom with a double bed, bathroom with bath and shower, and a kitchen/lounge dining room.
 The kitchen is fully equipped including a built in fridge with ice box, washing machine, electric hob, and combi microwave.
 There is a breakfast bar with bar stools.
 The lounge dining room has a dining table and chairs a sofa and armchair with foot stool and built in cupboards.
 There is TV, internet access and oil fired central heating in the property.

 The property benefits from lovely views to the back and front and has a light and airy feel with a large window in the main living area.

-There is a shared grassed garden area to the rear of the property and plenty of available parking.
+There is a secluded outside seating area and plenty of available parking.
 Pets are welcome but must be able to climb stairs as the property is on the first floor.
 Also any pets must be able to get along with other dogs, cats and horses.

 The barn enjoys a very quiet rural location with 17 acres of land encompassing the property and acres of farmland surrounding its boundaries which can be explored on one of the many public footpaths.
 The local landscape is mostly made up of various arable crops and hop farming is also popular in the area along with the odd field of sheep.